esnet/pond/docs/timeseries.md

 #### TimeSeries.equals(series1, series2) [Static]

 Will check that the internal structures of the `TimeSeries` are the same reference.
 If you use the copy constructor, they will be the same.
+Since the internals are built using immutable data structures this is an efficient comparison.

 #### TimeSeries.is(series1, series2) [Static]

-Perhaps more useful in that it will check to see if the structures, though perhaps being different references, have the same values.
+This will check to see if the structures, though perhaps being different references, have the same values.